 This page is divided into to sections.
-The first section contains general information about Finland and the secound part contains information about all the cities I have been to.
+The first section contains general information about Finland, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about Finland

 Finland is a Nordic country situated in the Fennoscandian region of Northern Europe and has borders with Russia to the east, Norway to the north, and Sweden to the west.
 The country has approximately 188,000 lakes and a similar number of islands.
 Forest covers 86% of the country's area, which is the largest forested area in Europe.
 In the northern part of the country the Northern Lights can be seen during the long nigh of winter and midnight sun is seen during summer.
 Finns claim Santa Claus live in a mountain but everyone knows he lives on the North pole and Norway.
 Despite living in one of the most technologically developed countries in the world, the Finns love to head to their summer cottages in the warmer months to enjoy all manner of relaxing pastimes including sauna, swimming, fishing and barbequing.
 Not much is known about Finland's early history, with archaeologists still debating when and where a tribe of Finno-Ugric speakers cropped up.
 Roman historian Tacitus mentions a tribe primitive and savage Fenni in 100 AD and even the Vikings chose not to settle, trading and plundering along the coasts.
 Swedish kings established their rule in the Northern Crusades from the 12th century.
 The area of present-day Finland became a fully consolidated part of the Swedish kingdom in 1249.
 Swedish-speaking settlers arrived in some coastal regions during the medieval time.
 Swedish became the dominant language of the nobility, administration and education; Finnish was chiefly a language for the peasantry, clergy and local courts in predominantly Finnish-speaking areas.